JamesJJ/docker-monitor-fluent/README.md

 `DEBUG`         | `false`   | Normally a just short message is shown when this container starts.
 Setting `DEBUG` to `true` will output continuous verbose debug information.
 `FLUENTD_HOST`  | `fluentd` | The hostname of your Fluentd
 `FLUENTD_PORT`  | `24224`   | The port your Fluentd is listening on (see `./test/fluentd.conf`)
-`TAG_PREFIX`    | null      | Each message send to Fluentd will be tagged with: `<TAG_PREFIX>.<container-id>` `WAIT_TIME`     | `60`      | How long to wait in seconds between each data collection `DOCKER_SOCKET` | `unix:///var/run/docker.sock` | The address of your docker daemon.
-The recommended way to connect is my making the docker UNIX socket available to the container using a volume e.g. `docker run -it -v /var/run/docker.sock:/var/run/docker.sock jamesjj/docker-monitor-fluent:prod` ...but you should also be able to specify a TCP/HTTP endpoint here if you have configured your Docker daemon to listen on the network e.g. `http://127.0.0.1:8088`
+`TAG_PREFIX`    | null      | Each message sent to Fluentd will be tagged with: `<TAG_PREFIX>.<container-id>` `WAIT_TIME`     | `60`      | How long to wait in seconds between each data collection `DOCKER_SOCKET` | `unix:///var/run/docker.sock` | The address of your docker daemon.
+The recommended way to connect is by mounting the docker UNIX socket in to the container using a volume e.g. `docker run -it -v /var/run/docker.sock:/var/run/docker.sock jamesjj/docker-monitor-fluent:prod` ...but you should also be able to specify a TCP/HTTP endpoint here if you have configured your Docker daemon to listen on the network e.g. `http://127.0.0.1:8088`

 ## Simple demo